sendbird/sendbird-syncmanager-ios/README.md

 **- Data fetcher**

 Fetched channels would be delivered to the delegate method.
 The fetcher determines the `SBSMChannelEventAction` automatically so you don't have to consider duplicated data in view.
-Generally `fetch(_:)` is called when view was created and the user requests the next page of tbhe channel list and also wants to refresh the channel list.
+Generally `fetch(_:)` is called when view was created and the user requests the next page of the channel list and also wants to refresh the channel list.

 ```swift
 // swift